Naftali Avnon

-Naftali Avnon (אבנון נפתל also Naftali Rubinstein (born Apri 10, 1910 in Pinsk, Russian Empire, since 1920 Poland, now Belarus; died Juni 22 1977 in Tel Aviv), was a Jewish Russian Bauhaus student, photographer, photojournalist, cameraman, author und graphic designer.
+Naftali Avnon (אבנון נפתל, also Naftali Rubinstein) (born 10 April 1910 in Pinsk, Russian Empire; died 22 June 1977 in Tel Aviv), was a Jewish Russian Bauhaus student, photographer, photojournalist, cameraman, author und graphic designer.
 He was also co-founder of the Israeli Film Association Igud Anaf Hakolnoa.

 Life

-Naftali Avnon was born on April 10, 1910, in Pinsk, into a wealthy and Zionist family.
-Nothing is known about his parents and family to date.
+Naftali Avnon was born on April 10, 1910, in Pinsk, into a wealthy Zionist family.

 Training at the Bauhaus Dessau

 Naftali Avnon attended high school in Warsaw until the 10th grade and joined the international socialist-Zionist youth organization Hashomer Hatzair at a young age.
 In 1928, at the age of 18, Avnon moved to Dessau and, after completing his preliminary studies, began studying printing/advertising at the Bauhaus School there.
 His teachers included the painter and art theorist Josef Albers, the painter and typographer Joost Schmidt, and Joost Schmidt, with whom he studied photography.

 Most interesting in this regard are rehearsal photographs taken of the Women's Dance by a Bauhaus student, Naftali Avnon (1910–1977).
 These give an idea of the eerie, somewhat stilted movement the doll-like "women" (actually men) made in their extravagant masks and costumes, which look like Oriental parodies of nineteenth-century fashions.
 Even more interesting, the snapshots reveal the power of the dancers to make the photographer move, to make him get closer to and farther from the strange creatures, look at them from odd angles or in different configurations of light.
 However, Schlemmer did not want the pictures published because they did not give an adequate sense of the space in which the dancers appeared and because they looked spontaneous or amateurish, not like genuine artworks.
 He preferred the posed photographs of the piece taken by Umbo (Otto Umbehr), which, although quite interesting in themselves, do not convey the idea of a dance (Faber, Tanzfoto, 79–83).